What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Tailor your knowledge base to your specific needs, and integrate it seamlessly into your website or other digital platforms.
 It makes it easy for users to access the information they need, no matter where they are or what device they are using.

-Modern-day customers are accustomed to finding information instantly.
+Modern day customers are accustomed to finding information instantly.
 Whether it is troubleshooting a problem or understanding a product, having a knowledge base readily available can save both time and frustration.
 Businesses are investing in the tool to improve their customer service delivery and boost efficiency.

 What is a Knowledge Base: Definition